 Accreditation of Prior Learning (APL) may be considered for relevant prior learning at the same academic level.

-This course is available to applicants who are currently employed by the University of Cumbria, or an organisation that has a formal partnership with the University of Cumbria, and employees of the NHS seeking to qualify as a Practice Teacher or Teacher (NMC recognition option only).
+This course is available to applicants who are currently employed by the University of Cumbria, or an organisation that has a formal partnership with the University of Cumbria, or external applicants.

 You should have a good honours degree (2:2 or above), however suitable professional experience may be an accepted alternative.
-As this programme is designed around work-place learning, applicants are expected to undertake higher education teaching or learning support for at least 30 hours per module, in order to achieve the learning outcomes within their work context.
-Applicants choosing the NMC recognition option must have a minimum of three years practice to become a Higher Education Nursing Teacher - see NMC Requirements for details.
+As this programme is designed around workplace learning, applicants are expected to undertake higher education teaching or learning support for at least 30 hours per module, in order to achieve the learning outcomes within their work context.

 All applicants are required to identify a suitable mentor within their workplace.

-All entrants will be required to meet English language proficiency standards and must have access to a computer with good internet connection.
+All entrants will be required to meet English language proficiency standards (IELTS 6.5 (level 7) or equivalent) and must have access to a computer with a good internet connection.

 Particular attention will be made to the personal statement which must clearly state how this programme will enhance the participant's professional practice.

-A personal statement is a requirement of application.
-Within this you should clearly identify
+A personal statement is a requirement for application.
+Within this, you should clearly identify

 - Your motivation to undertake this programme